Douglas Haig, 1st Earl Haig: German Bluecher offensive

 By late spring the BEF had taken just over 300,000 casualties.
 Battalions had had to be brought in from the Middle East.
 Haig spent time touring his forces in May.
-Haig's wife reported rumours (11 May) that he was to be brought home as Commander-in-Chief, Home Forces; when Wilson denied the rumours to Haig's face, Haig recorded (20 May) that "no one has been chosen yet!" to replace him.
+Haig's wife reported rumours that he was to be brought home as Commander-in-Chief, Home Forces; when Wilson denied the rumours to Haig, Haig recorded that "no one has been chosen yet!" to replace him.

-A third major German offensive against the French on the Aisne ("Bluecher"), starting on 27 May, overwhelmed Hamilton-Gordon's IX British Corps which had been sent there to refit after being involved in "Michael" and "Georgette".
-At a conference at Versailles (1 June) there was friction between Haig, who was worried that the Germans would attack his sector again (intelligence reported extra German hospital spaces being made available near La Bassee) – this was indeed the German plan but the offensive in question, "Hagen", was repeatedly postponed and never actually took place – and Foch, who demanded that the US divisions trained by the British be moved to his sector to release French divisions (of whose fighting ability Haig was privately scornful) – Foch also accused Lloyd George of withholding British troops in the UK.
-Foch moved French forces down from Flanders, but there was further friction at a meeting in Paris about Foch's request to move British reserves south (7 June).
-Haig threatened to appeal to the British Government if he felt Foch was demanding too many British troops, so it was agreed that Haig and Foch should meet more frequently, and in time they developed a good working relationship (although wags at GHQ said he had to fight "Boche, Foch and Loygeorges").
+A third major German offensive against the French on the Aisne ("Blücher"), starting on 27 May, overwhelmed Hamilton-Gordon's IX British Corps which had been sent there to refit after being involved in "Michael" and "Georgette".
+At a conference at Versailles (1 June) there was friction between Haig, who was worried that the Germans would attack his sector again, and Foch, who demanded that the US divisions trained by the British be moved to his sector to release French divisions.
+Foch moved French forces down from Flanders, but there was further friction at a meeting in Paris about Foch's request to move British reserves south.
+Haig threatened to appeal to the British government if he felt Foch was demanding too many British troops, so it was agreed that Haig and Foch should meet more frequently, and in time they developed a good working relationship.

-Cooperation improved when the Germans launched their "Gneisenau" Offensive on 9 June, to widen the "Bluecher" salient westwards.
+Cooperation improved when the Germans launched their "Gneisenau" Offensive on 9 June.
 Lloyd George and Milner gave their full support to Foch on moving four British divisions.
-They told Haig that he should consider himself subordinate to Foch for the time being and that they were no longer interested in sacking him (this may have been untrue – as late as August, on the eve of the battle of Amiens, Lloyd George may have been trying to replace Haig with Cavan).
+They told Haig that he should consider himself subordinate to Foch for the time being.

-With another German attack imminent, Herbert Lawrence was asked (12–13 July – Haig was on leave in England) to send 8 Divisions – he sent only 2 (XXII Corps).
-Haig thought this was breaching an agreement of 1 July that covering Paris and the Somme area was to take priority.
-Wilson consulted the War Cabinet then (in the small hours of 15 July) told Haig to "exercise his judgement" about holding the British line.
+With another German attack imminent, Herbert Lawrence was asked (Haig was on leave in England) to send eight divisions – he sent only two.
+Haig thought this was breaching an agreement of 1 July that covering Paris and the Somme was to take priority.
+Wilson consulted the War Cabinet then told Haig to "exercise his judgement" about holding the British line.
 Haig felt that they would take credit for Foch's victory but might dismiss him if disaster befell the British forces.
 The German "Peace Offensive" began against the French at Rheims on the same day.
 Haig eventually agreed that the French could use XXII Corps if necessary "for exploitation".